Martially/community/contributors/design-proposals/volume-snapshotting.md

     14. What if we miss a snapshot?

-        22. We will retry (assuming this means that we failed) -- take at the nearest next opportunity
+        22. We will retry (assuming this means that we failed) -- take at the nearest next opportunity.

     15. Will we know when an operation has failed?
 How do we report that?

-        23. Get response from volume plugin API, log in kubelet log, generate Kube event in success and failure cases
+        23. Get response from volume plugin API, log in kubelet log, generate Kube event in success and failure cases.

     16. Will we be responsible for GCing old snapshots?

-        24. Maybe this can be explicit non-goal, in the future can automate garbage collection
+        24. Maybe this can be explicit non-goal, in the future can automate garbage collection.

     17. If the pod dies do we continue creating snapshots?

-    18. How to communicate errors (PD doesn’t support snapshotting, time period unsupported)
+    18. How to communicate errors (PD doesn’t support snapshotting, time period unsupported).

-    19. Off schedule snapshotting like before an application upgrade
+    19. Off schedule snapshotting like before an application upgrade.

     20. We may want to take snapshots of encrypted disks.
 For instance, for GCE PDs, the encryption key must be passed to gcloud to snapshot an encrypted disk.
 Should Kubernetes handle this?